CESNET/ndk-card-fb4cgg3/readme.rst

 Ethernet Interface
 ^^^^^^^^^^^^^^^^^^

-This card has four QSFP ports.
+This card has four (FB4CGG3) or two (FB2CGG3) QSFP ports.
 Each port is connected to the FPGA via 4 high-speed serial lines supporting up to 25 Gbps.
 Each of these ports is connected to CMAC core with speed of ``1x100GE``.
 The architecture of network module :ref:`is described here <ndk_intel_net_mod>`.

 PCIe Interface